Cryptolens/docs/legal/DataPolicy.md

 * `Pid` - the product id
 * `Key` - the key id of the key	always returned
 * `IP` - the IP address that called this method. this is the client user's IP.
+The anonymized IP address is used with the last bits masked.
 * `Time` - the date and time when the activation was performed (the first time).
 * `Machine Code` - a device identifier
 * `State` - a number with a certain pattern that describes the request and its results.
+* `FriendlyName` - a identifier that you can pass to add a label to the device.
+It is used to help you and your clients to map a device to a certain user easier.
+* `FloatingExpires` - the time when the floating license should expire.
+* `DOIntValue` - the int value associated with the data object.
+* `DOId` - the id the data object that was involved in the request.

 Similar to **activated machines**, the `machine code` and the `IP address` constitute personal identifiable information.
 In addition, we store your user id in order to ensure that we only return your records.